-Note: The Java plugin has only been tested with the Firefox and Mozilla browsers.
+Note: Java support has only been tested with the Firefox, Seamonkey, and Konqueror web browsers.
 If it works well for you using a different browser, please let us know.

-13.11 - Can I have a Flash plugin in my web browser? (i386 only)
+13.14 - Can I have Flash support in my web browser? (i386 only)